Home

 24

-Golden Yarrow is a flowering plant in the daisy family which is also known by the common name yellow yarrow.
-This is a highly variable plant which can be either an annual, perennial or small shrub.
-It is native to California from the San Francisco Bay Area to San Diego County and Baja California, as well as the foothills of the Sierras.
-It can be found in a number of plant communities and habitats including chaparral, coastal sage shrub, and southern oak woodland.
-The plant grows in large clumps...
+Golden Yarrow (Eriophyllum confertiflorum) is a flowering plant in the daisy family that is also known by the common name Yellow Yarrow.
+This is a highly variable plant that can be an annual, a perennial or a small shrub.
+It is native to California from the San Francisco Bay Area to San Diego County and Baja California, as well as the foothills of the Sierra.
+It is part of a number of plant communities, including chaparral, coastal sage shrub, and southern oak woodland.
+The plant grows in la...

 >>